dimovadobi/Programming-Basics-Book-Python-MN/chapter-00-preface.md

 For this book, we chose **Python**, because it is a **modern** language for high-level programming and at the same time it is easy to learn and suitable for **beginners**.
 As a use **Python** is **widespread**, with a well-developed ecosystem, numerous libraries, and technological frameworks, and therefore gives many **prospects** for development. **Python** combines the paradigms of procedural, functional, and object-oriented programming in a modern way with easy-to-use syntax.
 In the book, we'll use the **Python language** and the **PyCharm** development environment, which is available for free from JetBrains.

 As we will explain more about later, the programming language you start with does not make a significant difference in the process of learning to code, but you still need to choose one.
-For this book, we will focus specifically on Java.
-You can find the principles and concepts explained here illustrated with other programming languages like C#, JavaScript, and Python [here](https://csharp-book.softuni.org).
+For this book, we will focus specifically on Python.

-## The Book in Other Programming Languages: Java, JavaScript, C#, C++
+## The Book in Other Programming Languages

 This programming book for complete beginners is available in several programming languages (or is in the process of being adapted for them):
 * [Programming Basics with Python (Mongolian)]()